michaelsribeiro/L2Ketra/README.md

 ## 📖 About

 <h3>Lineage 2 Ketra Website</h3>

-This website is a clone of the page [Lineage 2 Ketra](https://l2ketra.com/), made with the aim of studying the fundamentals of the PHP language.<br/>
+This website is a clone of the page [Lineage 2 Ketra](https://l2ketra.com/), made with the aim of studying the PHP language.<br/>
 In this project, the original page design was cloned, and the site scripts were developed by myself.<br/>
 Credits for original design [Atualstudio](https://atual.studio/)